AdrieanKhisbe/diractions/README.md

 ## Warning

 This is still an inbuilding young plugin.
-So if you are using it by directly cloning the repo rathen than antigen, prefer the master branch.
+So if you are using it by directly cloning the repo rather than using antigen, prefer the `master` branch.
-It's working, I use it on my terminal (for a long time), but some glitch are possible, mainly with latest feature introduced.
+It's working, I use it on my terminal (for a long time), but some glitches are possible, mainly with latest feature introduced.
 I'm using it with *Zsh* 5.0.2, and unaware of minimal zsh version required. (probably 4.3 at least)

 **If you have any remark, refactor suggestion or you are using it and had some unexpected behavior or bug (*soooory*), just post an issue ;)**